hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-glpce-deploying-and-scaling-traditional-applications.md

 **Deploying and scaling traditional applications**

 The Virtual Machine service enables the utilization of virtual machine infrastructure through code, offering support for tools like Terraform and Ansible.
 This promotes rapid deployments, uniformity, and enhanced scalability.
 It also strengthens security and consistency by reducing manual steps, priming businesses for efficient digital asset management.
 In this blog post, I’ll help you navigate the HPE GreenLake for Private Cloud Enterprise console to initialize assets for hosting and deploying code.
-We'll begin by setting up web layer instances with the compute-optimized (c2i) type and scale them twice based on memory thresholds.
-Using an Ansible playbook, we will be able to automate tasks and incorporate a load balancer to prevent any single point of failure.
+I begin by setting up web layer instances with the compute-optimized (c2i) type and scale them twice based on memory thresholds.
+Using an Ansible playbook, I will be able to automate tasks and incorporate a load balancer to prevent any single point of failure.
 Although the focus is on port 80 for HTTP, options for port 443, SSL certificates, and other TCP ports are available for diverse cluster scaling.
 Screenshots will illustrate instance launches upon reaching scaling thresholds.

-Next, we will explore the two key phases of application deployment and scaling:
+Next, I will explore the two key phases of application deployment and scaling:

 1. Design and Development
 2. Runtime
-   In the Design and Development phase, you will initialize hosting in the HPE GreenLake for Private Cloud Enterprise console and set up web layer instances using the c2i type.
+   the Design and Development phase, you will initialize hosting in the HPE GreenLake for Private Cloud Enterprise console and set up web layer instances using the c2i type.
 Utilizing Ansible, you will implement threshold-based scaling and integrate a load balancer to ensure continuous service.
 Although the primary focus is on port 80, other ports are also available.
    During the Runtime phase, instances are activated and monitored as they launch upon reaching scaling thresholds.
    For a clearer understanding, this post will include step-by-step screenshots.
 To start, log into the HPE GreenLake for Private Cloud Enterprise console and navigate to the Virtual Machines section on the dashboard.